 find, embrace and respect all that is in your abstract being

-As an experienced Yoga, Hula Hoop and Dance Instructor since 2015, my goal has been to help you explore your body and mind through experimental and traditional forms of movement.
-I incorporate a variety of rhythms, flows and breathing exercises to help you practice your own unique form of movement.
+As an experienced Yoga, Hula Hoop and Dance Instructor since 2015, my goal has been to help individuals to explore their body and mind through experimental and traditional forms of movement.
+During my sessions, I incorporate a variety of rhythms, flows and breathing exercises to help you, practice your own unique form of movement.
 Below you can find the different forms of movement I work with.
 Feel free to contact me about any questions you may have about my services, or how we can work together to build your own unique road into movement, expression, and health.